Differences Between a Dug Well and Drilled Well

 Drilled Well: Drilled wells generally require less maintenance compared to dug wells.
 Regular testing of water quality is essential to ensure ongoing safety.
 Still, the design and construction of drilled wells provide better protection against surface contamination, reducing the need for frequent maintenance.

-Both dug wells and drilled wells serve the purpose of accessing groundwater, but they differ significantly in terms of construction processes, depth, water quality, costs, and maintenance requirements.
 Factors such as geographical location, water availability, budget, and desired water quality should be considered when choosing the appropriate well type.
 By understanding these differences, you can make an informed decision to ensure a reliable and safe water supply for your needs.

 Hello there!
 I’m Alisha Caillie-Fleet, a seasoned Real Estate Agent located in Halifax.
 With a sales history dating back to 2014 across Nova Scotia and Ontario, I bring a wealth of expertise to the table.
 My specialization includes residential properties, investment opportunities, and military relocations.
 I’ve wholeheartedly committed myself to honing my skills to ensure that your experience of buying or selling a home is seamless and free of stress.